 You'll discover so many things to brighten your holiday spirit, from colorful decorations in shop windows to sparkling lights in the streets to nonstop holiday activities.

 Add a little snow, and you truly have a winter wonderland!

-If you’re planning to spend Christmas in New York City, then this post is for you!
-I’m sharing all my insider tips to help make your visit super special.
+If you're planning to spend Christmas in the city, then this post is for you!
+I'm sharing all my insider tips to help make your visit super special.